The School is one of the leading physics and astronomy departments in the UK.

 We carry out research in a broad range of areas such as Astronomy, Cosmology, Photonics, Particle Physics, Nuclear Physics, Condensed Matter Physics, Biophysics and Astrobiology.

-Our vibrant research activity is built upon world-class academic staff, postgraduate research fellows, a large, well-resourced Graduate School and high-class research support facilities and infrastructure, available both internally and externally.
+Our vibrant research activity is built upon world-class academic staff, postgraduate research fellows, a large, well-resourced Graduate School and high-class research support facilities and infrastructure.